It all started when someone asked a simple (and slightly long) question:

 TIP #3 Write for humans, not robots

 A few years ago I was reading an IDEO book about Human-Centered Design.
 One of the Chapters was “YES, PEOPLE ARE HUMAN!” and I thought: indeed, what a revelation!
-The compulsive obsession with numbers, statistics, and SEO make some business owners or even copywriters disregard this simple, yet powerful insight.
+The compulsive obsession with numbers, statistics, and SEO makes some business owners or even copywriters disregard this simple, yet powerful insight.

 So always write for humans, not for “buyers”, “customers”, “clients”, “audiences”.
 Write for people who laugh and cry, for those who dream of a long bath after a stressful day at the office, for joggers who wake up at 6 in the morning.
 What makes them tick?
 What do they crave for?
 Where does your brand fit into their daily routine/lifestyle/future plans?